 GIIS SMART Campus is the first international school to open in the Punggol Digital District (PDD).
 In keeping with its location, it is a technology-driven school that caters to Kindergarten to Grade 12.
 The school has a NextGen infrastructure and uses cutting-edge facilities to deliver multiple curricula including the International Baccalaureate, IGCSE and CBSE.

 The GIIS SMART Campus opened in the up-and-coming digital district of Punggol in 2018.
-Owned by the well-established, not-for-profit Global Schools Foundation (GSF), SMART is an all-through achool for children aged three through to 18 years that offers a choice of an Indian or IB education under one (very large) roof.
+Owned by the well-established, not-for-profit Global Schools Foundation (GSF), SMART is an all-through school for children aged three through to 18 years that offers a choice of an Indian or IB education under one (very large) roof.

 As this new school slowly grows into its sprawling campus in the North East, it is becoming one of Singapore's most technology-driven schools.
 SMART is the top-performing CBSE school in Singapore (although students only studied here for the last year of their CBSE), has capacity for 5,000 students, low tuition fees, and dual pathways that follow the CBSE or IGCSEs and the IBDP.
 However, the real talking point of this school is its technology-focused facilities.
 Here's a purpose-built campus that dazzles with its bells and whistles – and has everything from virtual classrooms and facial recognition machines through to digital lockers and even Smart toilets that are equipped with ammonia sensors.

 SMART promises to be a school of future where lessons are held in virtual classrooms, sports lessons are analysed using digital technology, and robots will move around campus.
 The school is dedicated to learning through technology using facilities including skills labs, Smart classrooms and innovation rooms.
-Just a year after opening, the school still needs time to bed-in and fully deliver on its vision.
-And we will be watching with interest.

 Owned by the Singapore-based Global Schools Foundation (GSF), Global Indian International School (GIIS) was Singapore's first international school for Indian expats.
 From a single campus in 2002, it has expanded to four locations within Singapore and a network of more than 20 campuses across seven countries.
 Students from the GIIS Queenstown and Balestier campuses have relocated to the SMART Campus; the group's two other Singapore campuses, East Coast and Mountbatten, continue to operate at their existing locations.